giditietz/rise_phonebook-yinon/README.md

 #### All the URL in this section using HTTP POST method

-To add a new contact we use the following URL:
+To add a new contact use the following URL:

 ```
 http://localhost:9000/api/contacts
 ```

-Together with the request we should send a payload JSON object of the new contact.
+Together with the POST request a payload of JSON object for the new contact need to be attached at the request body.

 This is an example for a valid JSON object to create new contact: